ipfabric/docs/docs/IP_Fabric_GUI/diagrams/network_viewer.md

 ### Device Information Deep Dive

-After right-clicking the device, it is possible to display additional information about it by selecting **Explore**:
+After right clicking the device, it is possible to display additional information about it by selecting **Explore**:

 ![Device - Explore](network_viewer/device_explore.png)